panik4/RandomParadox/README.md

 The Hearts of Iron IV module generates a full mod on a randomly generated worldmap, with random countries, flags, national focus trees, unit templates.

-Note that the underlying world map generation is done in a separate project and repository "FastWorldGenerator", which is not yet open source.
+Please note that this repository depends on the repository ArdaSuite, which contains two frontends and two libraries (LibArdaGen and FastWorldGen).
+FastWorldGen is not yet open source, this project can therefore not be built.

 It contains a simple GUI built using Dear Imgui (https://github.com/ocornut/imgui)